Please use the menu below to navigate to any article section:

 - Call out your offer in full (in other words say $550,000 instead of the increments just $5,000).

-If you miss a property at auction, accept that it wasn’t meant to be and look forward to finding something better soon.
+If you miss a property at auction, except that it wasn’t meant to be and look forward to finding something better soon.

 While no one likes to consider themselves the ‘loser’ in any sort of negotiation campaign, it’s far better to walk away and live to fight another day than over-commit to a property you’ve become emotionally blinded by.